apsara-stack/terraform-provider-apsarastack/website/docs/d/db_zones.html.markdown

 page_title: "Apsarastack: apsarastack_db_zones"
 sidebar_current: "docs-apsarastack-datasource-db-zones"
 description: |-
-    Provides a list of availability zones for RDS that can be used by an Alibaba Cloud account.
+    Provides a list of availability zones for RDS that can be used by an Apsarastack Cloud account.
 ---

 # apsarastack\_db\_zones